 In a few words: if you like jazz blues, guitar ... and jazz guitar blues in general, then you know exactly what you should practice next.
 Over the weekend perhaps?
 In any case, I recommend you tackle the three topics below on consecutive practice days.
 (Read: don't try to do it all at once, in one sitting).

-Each backing track below loops the 12 bars a total of 8 times.
-So the tracks are not all of the same duration (duh!)
-Nevertheless, one round through a backing can be considered as one “trial” of each exercise below.
+The backing track below loops the 12 bars a total of 8 times.
+Nevertheless, one round through a backing can be considered as one "trial" of each exercise below.

 The generic Bb jazz blues form we'll use is the following.